giapt/review-module/README.md

 Review module
 --------------
-Review module, extended from CeBe's comment-module at: http://www.yiiframework.com/extension/comment-module/
+Review module, extended from CeBe's [comment-module](http://www.yiiframework.com/extension/comment-module/)

 --------------

 makes every entity of your application reviewable.
 Features:

-* Review with rating star
+* Review with rating star and message
-* Multiple rating by add column to `reviews` table (example rate6,rate7... with int format)
+* Multiple rating by add column to `reviews` table (example rate6,rate7... with int format) and add name column to function rules() in review model, it will auto update in view and form.
 * Create, Update, Delete reviews with ajax
 * define multiple models that can be reviewed
 * Events raised on new, update, delete
-* Update Model value
+* Update Model target value (you should fix function afterSave(), beforeDelete() in Review model to update value in model review)
+*One user can only have onetime to review every object.
+When you haved review, it will show notification and show your review to edit or delete

 * more coming soon...